biketempe/DataAnalysis/README.md

 Data collected from the annual Tempe Bike Count and supporting code are contained in here.

-Full reports with analysis of this data are available from http://biketempe.org.
+Full reports with analysis of this data are available in the form of the annual Bike Count Report from http://biketempe.org.

-https://github.com/biketempe/BikeCount contains the code for the count volunteer signup up and the admin.
+`https://github.com/biketempe/BikeCount` contains the code for the count volunteer signup up and the admin.

-##
+The `raw-count-data` directory contains the actual raw bike count data.

+The `crash-plot` directory contains summary crash data from ADOT's "Crash Mart" CD and code to prepare the crash plot published in the published Bike Count report.

 ## License